-- 2 The Board may waive the initial minimum investment and minimum holding for all classes of Shares. - 3 Sub-Funds may issue classes of Shares in any Alternative Currency.
+- The Board or the Management Company may waive the eligibility criteria in relation to any given class of Shares. - The Board may waive the initial minimum investment and minimum holding for all classes of Shares. - Sub-Funds may issue classes of Shares in any Alternative Currency.
 If a Sub-Fund offers the possibility of issuing Shares in an Alternative Currency this will be mentioned in Annex A of a given Sub-Fund.
-In addition, the list of Sub-Funds with a class of Shares issued in an Alternative Currency is disclosed in the annual and semi-annual reports and on the Lombard Odier Group website (www.loim.com) and can be obtained at the registered office of the Company. - 4 When a currency hedging policy is applied at a Share class level, the amount of the hedging shall be between 95% and 105% of the total net assets of the Share class in Alternative Currency.
+In addition, the list of Sub-Funds with a class of Shares issued in an Alternative Currency is disclosed in the annual and semi-annual reports and on the Lombard Odier Group website (www.loim.com) and can be obtained at the registered office of the Company. - When a currency hedging policy is applied at a Share class level, the amount of the hedging shall be between 95% and 105% of the total net assets of the Share class in Alternative Currency.
 Changes in the market value of the Sub-Fund's portfolio, as well as subscriptions and redemptions of Share classes in Alternative Currency, can result in the hedging temporarily deviating from the aforementioned range.
 Necessary steps will be taken to bring the hedging back within the aforementioned limits.